nodejs/nodejs.dev/TRANSLATING.md

 Please refer to the Markdown and MDX guides mentioned above if you're struggling with the Syntax or inner-workings of these Idiomatic Languages/Syntaxes.

+## Adding Translations of Components

+When adding new translations towards a JSON file, we recommend always to add them in the bottom of the file.
+This allows contributors to easily see changesets, and see the diff between one translation file from another.

+**Note.:** We recommend to use a similar pattern when creating translation keys 👀

+### Adding React-Intl to a Component

+We recommend using [`injectIntl`](https://formatjs.io/docs/react-intl/api/#injectintl-hoc) HOC (High-order-Component) to bundle the `intl` object within your Component.

+We also recommend using the [`<FormattedMessage />`](https://formatjs.io/docs/react-intl/components/#formattedmessage) Component when possible, which doesn't require you to use `injectIntl`, as usually `injectIntl` is used when you need to have access to Imperative APIs such as `intl.formatMessage()`.

+This method `intl.formatMessage` should usually be used when you need a translated text on a part of the code that is not JSX.
+For example, within a Component Prop (Common example.: `aria-label`) or somewhere else.

 ### How to translate a page?

 As mentioned above the content of the pages are within the `content/` folder and all the files contain `.md` or `.mdx` extensions.
 These files support JSX(MDX), Markdown and plain HTML syntax.
 We of course, recommend not doing plain HTML, only when needed.